sketchplugins/plugin-directory/README.md

 - [Symbol Override Padding](https://github.com/franklymrshankly/Symbol-Override-Padding), by Jonathan Tran: Add bottom padding to a symbol override
 - [Symbol States](https://github.com/ozgurgunes/Sketch-Symbol-States), by Ozgur Gunes: A Sketch plugin which saves overrides of a symbol instance as states to be applyable on another instance of that symbol later.
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
-- [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
 - [Symbol Insert](https://github.com/lifeofmle/symbol-insert), by Michael Le: Simple plugin to insert Sketch symbols
 - [Symbol Merger](https://github.com/franklymrshankly/Symbol-Merger), by Jonathan Tran: A Sketch plugin that merges duplicate symbols
 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.